 “Copy” means transcribing by handwriting, photocopying, duplicating machine, and reproducing by any other means so long as the public record is not altered or damaged.

-“Custodian” means the district employee(s) having physical custody and control of the public records, including those employees who respond to requests for information on a routine basis.
-If no such designation is made by the district, then custodian means any public official having custody of, control of, or authorized access to public records and includes all delegates of such officials, employees or representatives.
+“Custodian” means the district employee(s) having physical custody and control of public records of the district, or authorized access thereto, including those employees who have been appointed to respond to requests for public records and other district information on a routine basis, and the designees of all such appointed custodians.

 “Inspect” means the right to listen, view, and make notes of public records so long as the public record is not altered or damaged.